mytestbed/oml4r/README.md

-OML4R: Native OML Implementation in Ruby			{#oml4rdoc}
+OML4R: Native OML Implementation in Ruby
 ========================================

-This is a simple client library for OML which does not use liboml2 and its filters, but connects directly to the server using the text protocol [oml-text].
+This is a simple client library for OML which does not use liboml2 and its filters, but connects directly to the server using the text protocol [omsp].
 User can use this library to create ruby applications which can send measurement to the OML collection server.
 A simple example on how to use this library is attached at the end of this file.
 Another example can be